shyftmoving/technical-documentation/Commit-culture.md

 ### Don't

-- Avoid working on a feature and making a commit once you're done
+- Avoid working on a feature and making a commit once you're done.
-- Define the subject like *`fix`, `almost there`, `try2`,* etc as this pollutes the commit history of the project and it is quite hard to go back to cherry-pick specific commit if necessary.
+- Defining the uninformative subject like * `almost there`, `try2`,* etc  pollutes the commit history of the project and it is quite hard to go back to cherry-pick specific commit if necessary.
 - Define the subject without knowing what has been worked on like `*Finished implementation*`
 - Put the whole description into the subject.
 - Commit without a push.
 If you specifically plan to separate changes into multiple commits and then to push the changes, that's fine.
 Otherwise, commit and push should go along all the time.